tum-ai/tech-tutorial/4-packages/PACKAGES-ONBOARDING-LIN.md

 This means that the way you import the package also influences the way you can use it.

-**TODO**: Take a look at and run the python file `4-packages/packages.py`.
+**TASK**: Take a look at and run the python file `4-packages/packages.py`.
 Try to understand what is happening in the file and especially understand where and how the packages are imported.

 ## Package Overview
 An overview with lots of great and powerful packages can be found under